VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 Compared to the current npm installation strategy, this proposal reduces package duplication, making the installation process faster.
 On a prototype, this installation strategy brought down the install time from 6 to 2 minutes on a large monorepo of 500+ workspaces.

 The implementation can easily be applied to projects which don't use workspaces to get some perf benefit.
-Though it is unknown what this perf benefit would be in nono-workspace project.
+Though it is unknown what this perf benefit would be in non-workspace project.

 ## Configuration